influxdata/telegraf/plugins/inputs/intel_pmu/README.md

   ## List of filesystem locations of JSON files that contain PMU event definitions.
   event_definitions = ["/var/cache/pmu/GenuineIntel-6-55-4-core.json", "/var/cache/pmu/GenuineIntel-6-55-4-uncore.json"]

   ## List of core events measurement entities.
+There can be more than one core_events sections.
   [[inputs.intel_pmu.core_events]]
     ## List of events to be counted.
 Single entry can contain name of the event (case insensitive)
     ## augmented with config options and perf modifiers.